Sysa/Powershell/README.md

-# Powershell_scripts
+# Powershell scripts
-some powershell tips
+All scripts has been written by me

+## services.ps1
-services.ps1 - to stop/start/remove/install windows services
+to stop/start/remove/install windows services